• 🌐 ΦML

 !pip install phiml

-All tensor dimensions in ΦML are required to have a name and type.
-These properties are part of the tensor shape.
-When creating a ΦML tensor, you need to specify the names and types of all dimensions.
+All tensor dimensions in ΦML have a name and type which are part of the tensor shape.
+When creating a ΦML tensor, you specify the names and types of all dimensions.

 from phiml.math import channel, batch, spatial, instance, dual # dimension types